mulesoft-catalyst/error-handler-plugin/README.md

 On Error

 ## Deploying to Exchange
-To deploy to Exchange, run the script named deploy.sh as follows,
+To deploy to Exchange, on Linux systems, run the script named deploy.sh as follows,

 `./deploy.sh <YOUR_ORG_ID>`

+To deploy to Exchange, on Windows systems, run the script named deploy.ps1 as follows,

+`./deploy.ps1 <YOUR_ORG_ID>`

 Please ensure that your settings.xml has been configured with the correct Exchange credentials so that the publish can succeed.